istio/istio.io/content/docs/concepts/security/index.md

 #### Secure naming

-The secure naming information contains *N-to-N* mappings from the server identities (encoded in certificates) to the service names (referred by discovery service or DNS).
+The secure naming information contains *N-to-N* mappings from the server identities, which are encoded in certificates, to the service names that are referred by discovery service or DNS.
-A mapping from identity `A` to service name `B` means "`A` is allowed/authorized to run service `B`".
+A mapping from identity `A` to service name `B` means "`A` is allowed and authorized to run service `B`".
-This information is generated by Pilot (by watching the Kubernetes apiserver) and securely distributed to the sidecar Envoys.
+Pilot watches the Kubernetes `apiserver`, generates the secure naming information, and distributes it securely to the sidecar Envoys.
 The following example explains why secure naming is critical in authentication.

-Suppose the legitimate servers that run the service `datastore` only use the identity `infra-team`.
+Suppose the legitimate servers that run the service `datastore` only use the `infra-team` identity.
-A malicious user has key/certificate with identity `test-team`.
+A malicious user has certificate and key for the `test-team` identity.
-He intends to impersonate the service so that he could inspect the data sent from the clients.
+The malicious user intends to impersonate the service to inspect the data sent from the clients.
-The malicious user deploys a forged server, with the key/certificate with identity `test-team`.
+The malicious user deploys a forged server with the certificate and key for the `test-team` identity.
-Suppose he has successfully hacked the discovery service or DNS to map the service name `datastore` to his forged server.
+Suppose the malicious user successfully hacked the discovery service or DNS to map the `datastore` service name to the forged server.

-When a client calls the service `datastore`, it extracts the identity `test-team` from the server's certificate, and checks whether `test-team` is allowed to run `datastore` with the secure naming information.
+When a client calls the `datastore` service, it extracts the `test-team` identity from the server's certificate, and checks whether `test-team` is allowed to run `datastore` with the secure naming information.
-The client detects that `test-team` is **NOT** allowed to run the service `datastore`, so it fails the authentication.
+The client detects that `test-team` is **not** allowed to run the `datastore` service and the authentication fails.

 ### Authentication architecture